Tools-for-Natural-Language-Processing/Tools-for-NLP-student-collab/resources/strategies & challenges.md

 4. "Meta-Prompting" the AI-Model for it to generate a system-prompt or an improved version of the original prompt.

     4.1.
 Desigining a "pre-instructed" model with a system prompt from step 4 and tool-calling..

+5. I found that if I create a project in ChatGPT and then upload reference material and do proper prompting, the cross referencing becomes better.